asksnbb/power-pages-docs/power-pages-docs/configure/bootstrap-overview.md

 The power of Bootstrap variables is that they define all the styles in the framework, not just one element.
 For example, the variable `@font-size-base` specifies the default size of text on your site&mdash;body text, headings, and all other text elements.
 An H1 heading might be defined as 300 percent of `@font-size-base`.
 By setting this one variable, you control the entire typographic scale of your website in a consistent way.

 You can create a custom version of Bootstrap [through the official Bootstrap site](https://getbootstrap.com) or use a third-party site that might offer an easier interface or predesigned themes.
-[The official Bootstrap customizer](https://getbootstrap.com/docs/5.2/customize/overview/) site has more information about Bootstrap customization.
+[The official Bootstrap customizer](https://getbootstrap.com/docs/5.2/customize/overview/) site has more information about Bootstrap customization and [Bootstrap Admin templates](https://www.wrappixel.com/templates/category/bootstrap-admin-dashboard-template/).

-When you download a customized version of Bootstrap, it contains the following directory structure:
+When you download the customized version of Bootstrap, it contains the following directory structure:

 ```
 css/